antzkr/Debian-13-Live-CD-USB/README.md

 Anything less will make the user experience a real struggle.
 The exception is if you install the CLI environment.
 Baseline CLI environment RAM useage on a fresh boot is about 250 MB so it's possible to run it on a 1+ GB system via NORMAL boot - achievable for remote or headless servers.
 Even so, the more RAM the better.

 Also note that the build script can only be built from Debian-based linux desktop environments.
-Other linux derivatives such as Arch, Fedora or Slackware are not supported and build will probably fail.
+Other linux derivatives such as Arch, Fedora or Slackware are not supported.

 # INSTALLATION
 To install, make executable and run script on a debian-based linux system: